joshpmperry/Balerion-Frontend/README.md

 > Add the required MongoURI to .env following the .env.example

+`Retrieve a MongoURI by either creating a cluster and adding the URI in to .env or locally connect to your MongoDB on device`

 #### Run Backend

 > Runs using nodemon for hot reload